Jeffrey C. Lerner has served as president and chief executive officer of ECRI Institute since 2001.

 Prior to this, he held the position of vice president for strategic planning for 17 years.
 He played the key role in setting the course for ECRI Institute's transition from its origins as a medical device evaluation laboratory to a broader health research organization that assesses clinical procedures and drug therapies in addition to medical devices, worldwide.

-He has conceived of, secured funding for, and implemented numerous programs in technology assessment.
-For example, he was the first Center Director of ECRI Institute’s Evidence-based Practice Center (EPC) under the U.S. Agency for Healthcare Research and Quality (AHRQ), and Coordinator of the Technical Expert Panel of the National Guideline Clearinghouse™ (a project sponsored by AHRQ in cooperation with the American Medical Association and the American Association of Health Plans).
+Lerner has conceived of, secured funding for, and implemented numerous programs in technology assessment.
+For example, he was the first director of ECRI Institute's Evidence-based Practice Center (EPC) under the U.S. Agency for Healthcare Research and Quality (AHRQ), and Coordinator of the Technical Expert Panel of the National Guideline Clearinghouse™.
 He also served as a member of the Medicare Coverage Advisory Committee until 2003.
 He developed ECRI Institute's annual health policy conference on the use of evidence in policy and practice, now in its 23rd year.

-Dr. Lerner received his M.A., M.Phil., and Ph.D. from Columbia University, where he was awarded three University President's Fellowships and other honors.
-His B.A. is from Antioch College, and his business training is from the Wharton School.
-He also studied abroad at St. Andrew's University, Scotland.
-Dr. Lerner is a graduate of Stuyvesant High School, New York.
+Lerner received his MA, MPhil, and PhD from Columbia University, where he was awarded three University President's Fellowships and other honors.
+His BA is from Antioch College, and his business training is from the Wharton School.
+He also studied at St. Andrew's University in Scotland and is a graduate of Stuyvesant High School in New York City.